Shead High School

 Shead High School is a public high school in Eastport, Maine.
 The original Shead Memorial High School was dedicated in 1918 and that building lasted until 1980, when it was destroyed and the new building was completed.
 Shead was named to the 2009 "America's Best High Schools" list by U.S. News & World Report.

+After the high school in Lubec (the high school component of Lubec Consolidated School) closed in 2010, this school took some Lubec students.

 Athletics

 Shead High School offers Baseball, Basketball, Cross Country, Golf, Soccer, Softball, and Tennis.